 At this point, Intel and AMD have effectively reached a level of parity in terms of performance.
 That’s especially true of this generation’s processors as AMD has enabled XFR (eXtended Frequency Range) technology in every Ryzen-branded CPU.
 By doing so, performance is improved as an incentive for keeping temperatures low.
 Ergo, the better your cooler, the faster your PC will fly.

 If you're building a gaming PC, truthfully you should be using a discrete graphics card rather than relying on a CPU’s integrated graphics to run games as demanding as The Witcher 3.
 Even though we're finally reaching a point where Intel graphics are powerful enough to run Overwatch without a graphics card, there's no denying the wide-open space for improvement.

 Be that as it may, if all you're looking to do is play League of Legends at modest settings or relive your childhood with a hard drive full of emulators (it's okay, we won't tell), the latest Intel Skylake, imminent Kaby Lake or AMD A-Series APU processors will likely fare just as well as any top-end graphics card.

 At one time, for low to mid-tier gaming, AMD's Radeon chips were far superior to anything offered by Intel.
 With the arrival of Intel's Iris Pro graphics, however, that sentiment is becoming more and more refutable.
-This position is only legitimized by the comparatively lower gaming performance produced by AMD’s leaked Ryzen chips.
+This position is only legitimized by AMD’s Ryzen chips, which don’t bear integrated graphics at all.

 On the high end, such as in cases where you'll be pairing your CPU with a powerful AMD or Nvidia GPU, an Intel processor is the better option.
 In this case, using an Intel Core i3 or i5 CPU rather than an AMD equivalent can make the difference between 15 and 30 frames per second.